recursion/hotkeyCommander/README.md

 # Hotkey Commander

-> A 'drop in' javascript module for key event consumption and super-easy, user-level configuration.
+> A 'drop in' javascript module for consuming keyboard events with super-easy, user-level configuration.

-Your users will be able to easily configure, and instantly use, *their* hotkey preferences, while still invoking *your* pre-defined event handlers.
+- **Easy to use:**
+    - As a developer, you simply define an object with your event handlers, and a list of hotkey definitions, and pass them to your instance of hotkeyCommander.
+The module handles everything else from there.
+    - Your users can easily configure their hotkey preferences, and your application will instantly respond to their new preferences.
+    - Display the configuration pane with hotkeyCommanders built in rendering engine, ~~or pass the job off to react, or your view rendering framework/library of choice.~~ *coming soon*

+- **Can run from multiple contexts:** Engineered from the start to work in a 'multi-context' chrome extension situation, where hotkey configuration runs in a completely seperate browser context than the hotkey event consumption engine - _hotkeyCommander will of course work just as easily in a single browser context._

+> This module is still under development, and not ready for production use.
+It is coming along rapidly however.

+###### Contributing
+- Pull requests are welcomed.
+- Project uses [standard](http://standardjs.com/index.html) for all styling requirements.
+No fuss.
+No muss.
+- Please use git issues from communications/feature requests/bug reports.
+Or jump on the [waffle](https://waffle.io/recursion/hotkeyCommander) to see our issues the way we do.

+# Usage

+#### Overview

-1. Create your list of custom hotkey definitions.
+1. Create your list of custom hotkey definitions. *see below for details*
-2. Add hotkeyCommander to your project. `npm install --save hotkey-commander`
+2. Add hotkeyCommander to your project.
+    - ~~`npm install --save hotkey-commander`~~  *-not yet implemented*
+    - or
+    - clone the repo and build hotkeyCommander.js
+        1. git clone ........
+        1. run `npm run build` or `webpack` from the cloned repo to build
+        2. copy dist/hotkeyCommander.js to your project as needed
-3. Create an instance of hotkeyCommander (with require, or by including the script in your html).
+3. Create an instance of hotkeyCommander
+    - `const hotkeyCommander = require('path/to/hotkeyCommander.js')`
+    - or in your html file: `<script src="path/to/hotkeyCommander.js"></script>`
 3. Pass hotkeyCommander:
     1. A hotkey definition list
     2. An object with *your* eventhandler methods, which follows the hotkeyCommander hotkey naming pattern
     3. the HTML Elements to:
         - render configuration on
         - consume user key events from

-# Usage

-#### Load as a script from html, or load as a node module.
+#### Load as a script from html or as a node module.

 ##### As browser script
 > - `npm run build` to get the bundle file to the project dist directory